 With the ULEZ charge expanding across all of Greater London, many motorists who drive in the capital are asking if the two-bore Blackwall Tunnel – which runs beneath the Thames to connect East London with the South East of the capital – will also face a charge in near future.

-The same is also being asked about drivers using the Rotherhithe Tunnel between Rotherhithe and Limehouse.
-Here is what we know so far.
+The same is also being asked about drivers using the new Silvertown Tunnel and Rotherhithe Tunnel.
+Here is what you need to know.

 -